wikitops/ansible_nexus/roles/java/java/README.md

-# Ansible : Playbook Nexus
+# Ansible : Playbook Java

-The aim of this project is to deploy Nexus on Vagrant instances.
+The aim of this project is to deploy a Java instance on Vagrant instances.

 ## Getting Started